MicrosoftDocs/azure-devops-docs/docs/devops-alm-overview.md

 ### Visual Studio, Team Foundation clients, and cross-platform support
-Visual Studio and Team Foundation clients support program managers and other stakeholders to connect to TFS and Visual Studio Team Services.
+Visual Studio and Team Foundation clients support program managers and other stakeholders to connect to TFS and VSTS.
 You can get started using the free Visual Studio Community edition.
 Compare Visual Studio versions to learn which editions provide access to premium features.

 Team Explorer is installed with each version of Visual Studio.
 You can download it for free by [installing Visual Studio Community](https://www.visualstudio.com/downloads/download-visual-studio-vs).
 Team Explorer supports connecting to team projects hosted on either an on-premises TFS or VSTS.

-Use [Team Explorer Everywhere](https://www.visualstudio.com/explore/team-explorer-everywhere-and-eclipse-vs), the Team Foundation Server plug-in for Eclipse, to connect to TFS and Team Services from Eclipse.
+Use [Team Explorer Everywhere](https://www.visualstudio.com/explore/team-explorer-everywhere-and-eclipse-vs), the Team Foundation Server plug-in for Eclipse, to connect to TFS and VSTS from Eclipse.
 The TFS plug-in supports version control, build, and work item tracking.

 ### Client-server support